frontendpatterns/frontendpatterns.dev/src/content/patterns/colocation.md

 ---
 # Colocation

-Place related files (tests, styles, types) next to the components they support for easier discovery.
-(See also: State Colocation Pattern)

 ## Problem

 Without this pattern, the premise that placing related files (tests, styles, types) next to the components they support for easier discovery.
 (See also: State Colocation Pattern) falls apart, and small changes trigger cascading regressions.